ajs-voices/clandestine-providence-ascendant-1/manuscript/013-demons-behind-orange-doors.md

 "A dragon's lullaby my Nanny use to sing to me.
 I've forgotten the words and never knew the name, but it's always been a comfort to me."

 Dorian smiled.
 "It was nice."
-We arrived at one of the first available fire starte room and the orange painted door was closed but said it was vacant.
+We arrived at one of the first available fire starter room and the orange painted door was closed but said it was vacant.
 I stared at the color that I could tolerate except for painted on a flat metal door.
 Dorian opened the door and I was frozen.
 It had been years since I'd stepped foot in one of these rooms.

 "Everything alright?"